 The Trump administration may have shelved a mandate to require that cars share their location, speed, and other information wirelessly.
 The technology could detect when another vehicle brakes suddenly or speeds around a blind corner to warn the driver or avoid a collision.

-The Associated Press reported on Wednesday that officials had stopped pursuing a rule that would require all news cars to be equipped with vehicle-to-vehicle communications, or V2V.
-The reversal would fit the Trump's hostility toward regulations but endanger technology that transportation officials have said could prevent or mitigate four out of every five accidents not involving drugs or alcohol.
+The Associated Press reported on Wednesday that the Trump administration had stopped pursuing a rule that would require all news cars to be equipped with vehicle-to-vehicle communications, or V2V.
+The reversal could endanger technology that transportation officials have said could prevent or mitigate four out of every five accidents not involving drugs or alcohol.

 The technology is based on dedicated short-range communications (D.S.R.C.) that enables cars to send messages to each other 10 times per second.
 It could be installed in traffic lights and stop signs, so that cars could leave alerts about slippery road conditions for vehicles out of its 1,000-foot range.
 It could be used in phones to give cars a map of pedestrians.